 - Marvel at the Temple of Vesta, where the Vestal Virgins kept their sacred fire eternally lit – they believed for the divine protection of their city.

 - Discover the Forum’s basilicas: large colonnaded buildings inside which the Romans would hold law courts and conduct their political and financial business.

 - Learn all about the Forum’s temples: like the Temple of Saturn – built in honor of the Capitoline gods – and the Temple of Vespasian – built in honor of emperors who shuffled off their mortal coils only later to become gods.

 Approaching the end of the Roman Forum, in the valley between the Palatine Hill, you’ll stand in the shadow of the Arch of Septimius Severus.
 This colossal victory monument commemorates the emperor’s victory and humiliating subjugation over Rome’s most dangerous enemies: the Parthians.

 For reasons that still elude us, it’s one of Rome’s most popular backdrops for enamored couples taking selfies.

 Book a Colosseum Underground Tour with Walks Inside Rome

 For more than 20 years, Walks Inside Rome has been offering immersive, authentic, and educational private and small-group tours and Rome kids and families experiences.
-Our team of local, licensed guides are seasoned experts in art, history, archaeology and food.
+Our team is formed of local, licensed guides who are experts in art, history, archaeology, and food.
 Our combined expertise and experience transforms your time in Rome into something truly exceptional.